jobe-m/ownkeepass/README.md

 Status
 ------

-WARNING!
-Please don't use version 1.0.4 of ownKeepass.
-I discoverd a bug which will prevent you from opening your Keepass database from "Sailbox local storage".
-I will fix this soon in verion 1.0.5 WARNING!

-Release 1.0.3 now available for the Jolla Phone in Jolla Store!
+Release 1.0.4 is available for the Jolla Phone in Jolla Store!
-Release 1.0.4 is submitted to Jolla Store (Submittion will be hopefully rejected, contacted already Jolla Care).
+Release 1.0.5 is submitted to Jolla Store which

 For those of you who want to try the latest version have a look [here] [1]

 Current limitations/known bugs:
 *   New version of Sailbox changed download location from /home/nemo/dropbox to /home/nemo/Downloads.
-"Sailbox local storage" is updated to the new location in ownKeepass release 1.0.4
+"Sailbox local storage" is updated to the new location in ownKeepass release 1.0.4 but the Keepass database file is still in old location on the phone file system which means that it won't open from "recent database" list in ownKeepass.
+Release 1.0.5 fixes this problem by copying the database file into the new location.

 The status of my todo list for the next release can be looked up [here] [6].
 It needs some cleanup though...
 If you found a bug please report it on the issue page.
 Thanks :)